libgamera/GAMERA/docs/main_page.md

-For questions and comments, feel free to write to `breuhaus@cppm.in2p3.fr`
+For questions and comments, feel free to write to `mbreuhaus@mpifr-bonn.mpg.de`